 Our team of mental health experts includes:

-- Child psychologists: also called pediatric psychologists, are licensed mental health professionals with doctorate degrees.
+- Psychologists: also called pediatric psychologists, are licensed mental health professionals with doctorate degrees.
 Psychologists provide consultation, evaluations, and psychotherapy to address a wide-range of behavioral, emotional, and social concerns.

-- Child or adolescent psychiatrists: also called pediatric psychiatrists, are doctors who specialize in the diagnosis and the treatment of disorders of thinking, feeling, and/or behavior affecting children and teens and their families.
+- Psychiatrists: also called pediatric psychiatrists, are doctors who specialize in the diagnosis and the treatment of disorders of thinking, feeling, and/or behavior affecting children and teens and their families.
 Also, a child psychiatrist uses an integrative approach to treatment that may include the use of medication therapy when necessary.

 - Neuropsychologists are mental health professionals with doctorate degrees who specialize in studying how the brain affects your child’s behaviors and emotions.

 - Behavioral health specialty nurses are pediatric registered nurses who provide clinical support to our child psychiatrists and psychologists.
 These specialty nurses act as a liaison between your child and your child’s doctor.
 Also, they may refill any prescriptions your child may need.

 When your child is referred to us, we’ll gather information from a comprehensive assessment interview with you and your child.
 We may also ask you, your child’s teacher, and others who may have daily interaction with your child to complete screening questionnaires.
 This information helps a child behavior provider caring for your child understand the issues your child is experiencing and to make an accurate diagnosis.
 From this information, we’ll develop a treatment plan for your child.